ArmandPhilippot/cretadoc/packages/api/README.md

 ### Metadata

-#### Pages and documentation files

-Each pages and documentation files can contain metadata through front matter.
+Each pages and documentation entries can contain metadata through front matter.

 However, you can't use any key.
 Only the following ones are accepted: